STORM INJURIES: Maywood Firefighter, 71-Year-Old Driver Among Several North Jersey Victims

 A Maywood firefighter was injured when a tree fell onto an engine -- one of several people hurt by falling branches, limbs and trees in Bergen and Passaic counties during Tuesday's storm, responders said.

-A 71-year-old man also required medical attention after a tree fell on his car on Route 17 in Ridgewood.
+A 71-year-old man also required medical attention after a tree fell on his car on Route 17 in Ridgewood as Tropical Storm Isaias barreled through.

 A driver was injured by glass when a branch from a falling tree crashed through the windshield of a vehicle on the southbound Palisades Interstate Parkway near Exit 1 in Englewood Cliffs.